M4598bm/President-2016/README.txt

     - At the beginning of the game you can make an inaugural speech which outlines where you want stats to be at by the end of the first term, and in which you can choose from all available ideas which you want to use.
 This advice will be used by the Congressional AI to make decisions about passing laws (your party will aligned with your values and the other will go against them).
 Every year you must realign your ideas in a State Of The Union Address.
 Beware of flip-flopping!

     - Perform a speech to either or both houses of congress.
 Both houses have committee bill proposals at the floor with known yea and nay votes at most times.
-      * Bills are on the floor when the Speaker decides, but talking to the speaker or VP can get it moved forward or back.
       * You may pick maximum 2 each turn to support (you may be forced to support extra if you made a deal)
       * You may pick maximum 2 each turn to denounce (and whether you threaten to veto it, which will add nay votes but increase the possibility of an override)
       * To pass a law, a bill must be brought to committee in the House.
 This can be done automatically or through you.
 It then needs to pass in the House.
 It is brought to the Senate (small chance it doesn't), where it needs to pass.
 If it passes both houses it gets to you and you can choose whether to sign or veto.
 If you veto, in the next turn both houses will vote to override, which will happen with a two thirds vote (290/435 and 67/100) and then you will need to sign.
     - You may pick a bill to send (through a representative) to a committee that you hope will eventually get to you to sign into law.
 You can create a bill that has up to 3 ideas in it (each could possibly make it more toxic, so be careful).

     - You may talk to all legislators in your party privately to support up to 5 specific ideas (not bills) a turn.
 They may leak the information.
 (Still need to write that part)